CBSF Grant Reporting Guide

 Get Started.
 Find your Pact

-Every grant award should have a single Pact in FieldDoc.
-This Pact should include all of the work that you proposed in your original application.
+Every grant award should have a single pact in FieldDoc.
+This pact will have all of the work that you proposed in your original application.
 When you open the Pact, you will arrive on the Pact Overview Page.
+Activity records can be added or removed from this pact.

 What is a Pact?